SSanjay0614/SSanjay0614/README.md

 # Hello, world!
 I'm Sanjay S 🙌

-I'm a CSE first year undergrad student at VITC, and I'm fascinated by AI, ML and gen AI.
+I'm a CSE second year undergrad student at VITC, and I'm fascinated by AI, ML and gen AI.
 I enjoy learning new things every day about these fields and experimenting with different projects and challenges.

 ## A little more about me 😎